The darling of the techies everywhere, Apple, is about to release new phones.

 Consider those numbers again, a 15% share of units shipped converting into an 83% market share of the industry profits.
 This astonishing brand performance comes in a crowded and commoditised market, whose growth while stellar to date is showing signs of flattening.

-I did doubt the ability of Tim cook to keep the apple money machine churning after the death of Jobs, but is seems that by beatifying him, and building on Apples remarkable marketing DNA, the ride continues.
+I did doubt the ability of Tim cook to keep the apple money machine churning after the death of Steve Jobs, but is seems that by beatifying him, and building on Apples remarkable marketing DNA, the ride continues.